nathanleclaire/new_blog/content/blog/2014/01/31/banging-your-head-against-an-angularjs-issue-try-this.markdown

 categories: [javscript,hacking,angularJS,$scope.$apply,controllers,directives]
 ---

-{%img /images/scope-apply/frustration.jpg Have you been debugging something that seems trivial in Angular for so long that your face looks like this? %}
+{{% img src="/images/scope-apply/frustration.jpg" caption="Have you been debugging something that seems trivial in Angular for so long that your face looks like this? " %}}

 As I've gotten a [little](http://nathanleclaire.com/blog/2014/01/04/5-smooth-angularjs-application-tips/) [into](http://nathanleclaire.com/blog/2014/01/11/dragging-and-dropping-images-from-one-browser-tab-to-another-in-angularjs/) [AngularJS](http://angularjs.org) I've been surprised by how often my assumptions about how things will work have turned out to be wrong.
 When you start to form a basic mental model of how Angular works and you hit your first stumbling block where your model turns out to be incorrect it can be really, really, frustrating.
 In particular I had one issue that kept cropping up so often I began trying it before running to Google for help if something wasn't working the way I would have expected (all my views should just magically sync up with what's on `$scope`, right?).
 This solution is to make sure `$scope.$apply` is getting used in the proper manner when updates to `$scope` are happening, especially if they are happening in unusual places e.g. inside of directives.
 Since I don't really like "magical" or knee-jerk fixes to problems I highly recommend Jim Hoskins's article on `$scope.$apply` which you can find [here](http://jimhoskins.com/2012/12/17/angularjs-and-apply.html).